NeoGalaxy/WaterGun/README.md

 # INF432 Project : Water Fun grid solver

+**In this branch, the bugs discovered after May the 7th are debugged.
+To get the version of May the 7th, check the [master branch](https://github.com/NeoGalaxy/INF432/tree/master).
+The resolved bugs are written here.**

 ### Bugs resolved

 1. When a grid has no vertical value, the line where these are is ignored, resulting in an exception when trying th get the vertical values.
+Resolved by [this modification](https://github.com/NeoGalaxy/INF432/commit/95544f1f692d34580e3c50bf4c8f835923e57c26#diff-4bd621a8721e8d3417c09addfaa97c35R328).
 2. In the interpreter, the command 'export' results in a bug if the output file is not specified in the command-line.
+Resolved by [this modification](https://github.com/NeoGalaxy/INF432/commit/95544f1f692d34580e3c50bf4c8f835923e57c26#diff-5bc02cefb3ea9e27f1a6776eabd1935dR132).

 ### Dependencies